Cheap copies of GSK's HIV prevention drug could be ready in 2026

 But if it is under $100 and closer to $60, then it could be a game-changer, he added.

-(Reporting by Natalie Grover and Jennifer Rigby in London Editing by Mark Potter)
+(Reporting by Natalie Grover and Jennifer Rigby in London Editing by Mark Potter and David Evans)

 ((natalie.grover@thomsonreuters.com; Twitter: @NatalieGrover;))